 This plan uses a tiered response to oil pollution incidents.
 The plan is designed to deal with Tier 1 and Tier 2 incidents, and to provide guidance for the initial response to a Tier 3 incident.
 Where a spillage is associated with a wider emergency, then additional factors involving the safety of personnel will take precedence over the pollution response.
-In this case, reference must be made to the Solent and Southampton Water Emergency Response Plan (SOLFIRE).
 The salvage and casualty management of any vessel, which poses a threat of pollution, are priority considerations.